-We model the vector offset $\mathbf{o}^{(k)}_{ij}$ as a function of the word $x^{(k)}$, which we represent by its non-dynamic embedding $\tilde{ \mathbf{e}}^{(k)}$, as well as the social and temporal context $s_i$ and $t_j$, which we represent by a joint embedding $\mathbf{r}_{ij}$.
-We again use BERT's pretrained input embeddings for $\tilde{ \mathbf{e}}^{(k)}$.\footnote{We also tried to learn separate embeddings in the dynamic component, but this led to worse performance.} We combine these representations in a feed-forward network,
+We model the vector offset $\mathbf{o}^{(k)}_{ij}$ as a function of the word $x^{(k)}$, which we represent by its non-dynamic embedding $\tilde{ \mathbf{e}}^{(k)}$, as well as the social context $s_i$, which we represent by a time-specific embedding $\mathbf{s}_{ij}$.
+We use BERT's pretrained input embeddings for $\tilde{ \mathbf{e}}^{(k)}$.\footnote{We also tried to learn separate embeddings in the dynamic component, but this led to worse performance.} We combine these representations in a time-specific feed-forward network,

 where $\concat$ denotes concatenation.
-The joint representation of time and social context is itself the output of a feed-forward network whose inputs are independent representations of social context $\mathbf{s}_i$ and temporal context $\mathbf{t}_j$,

-To compute the socal embedding $\mathbf{s}_i$, we follow common practice in the computational social sciences and represent the social community as a graph $\mathcal{G} = (\mathcal{S}, \mathcal{E})$, where $\mathcal{S}$ is the set of social contexts $s_i$ (e.g., authors) in the data, and $\mathcal{E}$ is the set of edges between them.
-We use a graph attention network (GAT) as proposed by \citet{Velickovic.2018} to encode $\mathcal{G}$,\footnote{We also tried a model with a feed-forward network instead of graph attention, but it consistently performed worse.}
+To compute the social embedding $\mathbf{s}_{ij}$, we follow common practice in the computational social sciences and represent the social community as a graph $\mathcal{G} = (\mathcal{S}, \mathcal{E})$, where $\mathcal{S}$ is the set of social units $s_i$, and $\mathcal{E}$ is the set of edges between them (Section \ref{sec:data}).
+We use a time-specific graph attention network (GAT) as proposed by \citet{Velickovic.2018} to encode $\mathcal{G}$,\footnote{We also tried a model with a feed-forward network instead of graph attention, but it consistently performed worse.}